ymp432/DR3E-Net/README.md

 Drug Repurposing Using Deep Embeddings of Gene Expression Profiles
 https://pubs.acs.org/doi/10.1021/acs.molpharmaceut.8b00284

-# Additional parts for full deepEDR study will be added
+# Additional parts for full DR3E-Net study will be added
 - The study is ongoing (2023-06~)

 # Environment